Late-Universe Dynamics from Vacuum Geometry

 1

-.
-Conversely, lines of sight along dense filaments, where the
+of sight along dense laments, where the vacuum remains shielded at

-baseline of 67.4.
-The intermediate JWST TRGB result (H
+trend toward the CMB baseline of 67.4.
+The intermediate JWST TRGB result (

 0